-Ms. JUDY BEG (Judge): Okay, your word is solipsism.
+JUDY BEG: Okay, your word is solipsism.

 ULABY: Similar bees have been held in clubs and galleries from Raleigh, North Carolina to Seattle, Washington.
 Judy Beg competed in a Brooklyn bar bee before founding this one.

-Ms. BEG: I just thought it would be a fun, different thing to do to get people to participate in something that wasn't karaoke.
+BEG: I just thought it would be a fun, different thing to do to get people to participate in something that wasn't karaoke.